Jeeppler/qubes-cheatsheet/qubes-cheatsheet.md

 `qvm-block -A personal dom0:/home/user/extradisks/data.img` - *attaches an additional storage for the personal-vm*

 #### qvm-clone
-\- *clones an existing VM by copying all its disk files*
+\- *Clones an existing VM by copying all its disk files*

 usage: `qvm-clone [options] <existing-vm-name> <new-clone-vm-name>`